koctya/nifty-generators/README.markdown

 There are a few changes to the generated code as well, such as no XML format by default.

-It also offers support for HAML, Shoulda, and RSpec.
+It also offers support for HAML, and RSpec.

 <b>I get "undefined method 'title'" error.</b>